-In 2017, exploration at Costerfield will focus on three goals.
+In 2018, exploration at Costerfield will focus on three goals.
 The first is replacing depletion to maintain existing mine life by undertaking underground drilling to test orebody extensions and near-mine targets that have been generated through operational geological knowledge.
-The second is to infill and extend drilling along the Brunswick Lode to upgrade more resources to Indicated, yielding more benefit for required capital investment and resulting conversion to Mineral Reserves.
-The third is to drill for a significant increase in mine life by building on promising drilling results below the King Cobra Fault, which underlies the Cuffley and Augusta deposits.
+The second is to extend drilling along the Brunswick Lode to increase grade continuity of the lode along strike and at depth.
+The third is to continue investigating grade continuation at depth and along strike of mineralization underneath the historic Costerfield mine.